FeroxFoxxo/MQReawakened/README.md

 ## How to set up MQReawakened

 Please read the [developer guide here on how to set up MQReawakened](https://github.com/FeroxFoxxo/MQReawakened/wiki/Setting-Up-The-Development-Environment).

+For hosting with Docker and getting a server online, see the step‑by‑step guide: [SETUP.md](SETUP.md).

 If you want to play 2012 or earlier (NOT RECOMMENDED), please use the *new and improved!* [MQClient found here](https://github.com/FeroxFoxxo/MQClient).